getsentry/sentry-docs/src/collections/_documentation/platforms/node/index.md

 ### Removing an Integration

-In this example we will remove the by default enabled integration for adding breadcrumbs to the event:
+In this example, we will remove the by default enabled integration for adding breadcrumbs to the event:

 ```javascript
 import * as Sentry from '@sentry/node';